-Advantages of a personal line of credit (PLOC)
+What is a personal line of credit (PLOC)?

 A personal line of credit can be a great resource when it’s used wisely, says Susan Tiffany, retired from the Credit Union National Association in Madison, Wisconsin, where she served as director of consumer periodicals.